vista-art/fragmentcolor/docs/api/core/shader/shader.md

 @group(0) @binding(0) var<storage, read> ssbo: Buf;
 ```

 Read-only buffers bind with `read-only` storage access; `read_write` allows writes where the device supports it.
 CPU-side updates use the same `shader.set("path", value)` API as uniforms, with array indexing (e.g. `buf.items[2].v`).
-Buffer byte spans are computed from the WGSL shape — arrays and structs honor stride and alignment automatically — and large buffers are pooled internally.
+Buffer byte spans are computed from the WGSL shape (arrays and structs honor stride and alignment automatically) and large buffers are pooled internally.

 ## Push Constants